WilberC1219/bridge-evaluation/README.md

     <br />

-3. After completing steps 1 and 2, start up the Docker application then run the following command in your command line interface while in the root directory of Bridge-Evaluation.
+3. After completing steps 1 and 2, start up the Docker application run the following command in your command line interface while in the root directory of Bridge-Evaluation.

 ```bash
 docker-compose up -d